 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-BRONZE DONOR I will: • Send you a special early release signed Blu-Ray of finished film with added features that will only be available as part of this fundraiser • Plus everything mentioned above!Estimated delivery:Ships within the US only
+• Send you a special early release signed Blu-Ray of finished film with added features that will only be available as part of this fundraiser • Plus everything mentioned above!Estimated delivery:Only ships to: United States

 2 backers Limited (3 left of 5)